Affirm Press: Corporate affairs

+Affirm Press is owned equally by Martin Hughes, CEO and Publishing Director, Keiran Rogers, Sales and Finance Director, and Graeme Wise.

-Affirm Press’s in-house sales staff are supported by Hachette Australia and New Zealand and its books are distributed by Alliance Distribution Services.
-The publisher also represents two international publishing houses in Australia and New Zealand: Orenda Books (London) and The Experiment (New York City).
+In 2023, Affirm Press launched its national sales team, consisting of six members.
+The sales team are supported by Hachette New Zealand and Affirm Press books are distributed by Alliance Distribution Services.

+The publisher also represents a number of international publishing houses in Australia and New Zealand including The Experiment, School of Life, Gemini Books, David Fickling Books, New Dawn, Little Book Press, and two Lighthouse accounts.

 Affirm Press sells rights to overseas publishers and audio and film producers, and has a partnership with the prestigious Kaplan/DeFiore Rights Agency (New York City) and Rights People (London).